kodecocodes/i10t/user-notifications/user-notifications.markdown

 Here's what this does:

 1. The passed `UNNotification` (`notification`) contains a reference to the original `UNNotificationRequest` (`request`) that generated it.
 A request contains `UNNotificationContent` (`content`) that, among other things, contains an array of `UNNotificationAttachments` (`attachments`).
 In a guard, you grab the first of those attachments—you know you've only included one—and you place it in `attachment`.
 2. Attachments in the user notification center live inside your app's sandbox, not the extension's, and thus they must be accessed via security-scoped URLs. `startAccessingSecurityScopedResource()` makes the file available to the extension when it successfully returns, and `stopAccessingSecurityScopedResource()` is required to indicate you're finished with the resource.
-In between, you load `imageView` using the file pointed to by this URL.
+In between, you load `imageView` using `Data` obtained from the file pointed to by this URL.
 The extension is all set.
 But when a notification triggers for cuddlePix, how is the the system supposed to know what, if any, extension to send it to?

 ![width=30%](./images/notification-gnomes.png)